Are Africa’s migration problems and now Europe’s problems a result of unplanned population growth in Africa?

 It is continually ravaged by conflicts and wars for which the continent is notoriously known for.
 With these in mind, it is hard to imagine why the French president would single out population growth as the main issue causing migration.

-Macron perhaps only considered the fact that Africa’s population is growing a lot faster than Europe’s.
-This is certainly not a view one can just dismiss.
-As the argument goes, if Africa restricts it’s population growth to the potential in can support, then its people would have so much resources at their disposal to expend that they would not have to travel to seek greener pastures in Europe.
-The only problem with this is line of thought is that Africa does have enough resources to sustain its population.
-So, why does it fail to satisfy its people?
-And fail is an understatement.
+Macron’s statement would appear on its face as valid if you just look at the fact that Africa’s population is growing a lot faster than Europe’s.
+This is certainly not a perspective that can just be dismissed.
+As the argument would go, if Africa had restricted it’s population growth to the potential it can support, then its people would have so much resources at their disposal to expend that they would not have to travel to seek greener pastures in Europe.
+The only problem with this is that Africa does have enough resources to sustain its population.
+Then why does it fail to satisfy its people?
+And fail would be an understatement.

 Zimbabwe, one of the last African countries to get rid of the chains of colonialism had her independence in 1980.
 That was over 40 years ago.
 Even after these many years, African countries and many Africans still view the west as a major cause to their economic problems.

 Some of these accusations do have merit.
-It is hard to imagine that free individuals forced against their will through the barrel of a gun and after decades of abuse and oppression, will all of a sudden begin to live a normal life when they escape from their captors.
+It is hard to imagine that just because free individuals forced against their will through the barrel of a gun escaped from their captors after decades in captivity will suddenly begin to live a normal life after many years of abuse and oppression.
 We are bound to see the symptoms of abuse manifest in many different forms.

 In many of these African countries, those who want to become leaders have to cozy up to their colonial heritage.
 And there lies the irony.
-Are they truly independent then?
-These colonial masters have often looked the other way when these rulers abuse with impunity, emty government coffers, but immediately pretend to be morally concerned only when their interests become threatened.
+One would now ask if they are really independent.
+These colonial masters often look the other way when these rulers abuse with impunity, pilify government coffers, but immediately pretend to be morally concerned only when their interests become threatened.

-We can take the case of Cameroon, a former French colony, where the French president has so far been quiet despite atrocities perpetrated by government forces.
-One would think the France would be at the forefront of calling to an end to violence and pressuring the government to resolve an issue that began only as a peaceful strike by lawyers and teachers asking for nothing more than better governance and state responsibility.
+We can take the case of Cameroon where the French president has so far been quiet despite atrocities perpetrated by government forces.
+One would think that France would be at the forefront of calling to an end to violence and pressuring the government to resolve an issue that began only as a peaceful strike by lawyers and teachers asking for nothing more than better governance and state responsibility.
 Their strike was brutally crushed by the security forces with several people losing their lives.
-What has the French president said so far?
+What did the French president say?
 Nothing.

-Mismanagement and corruption is certainly at the root cause of Africa’s problems.
+Mismanagement and corruption are certainly at the root of Africa’s problems.
 Amnesty international reported that about 80% of migrants to Europe are from Syria, Libya, Nigeria, Niger, Sudan, Ghana and Ethiopia.
 What is common in all these countries is that they have been ruled by dictators for decades.

 Should the west still be held responsible for the atrocities it committed during colonization?
 The answer to this question lies in what the west has done so far after colonization to rectify those issues or what it has done to minimize the divide and rule concept it so devastatingly instituted in ruling the continent.

-While one may be quick to fault European countries for not taking action to prevent leaders from these countries embezzling funds and spending the stolen money in Europe, one can not ignore the fact they are laws in these countries.
+While one may be quick to fault European countries for not taking action to prevent leaders from these countries embezzling funds and spending the stolen money in Europe, one must also recognize the fact there are laws in these countries.
 Everyone is innocent until proven guilty.
 How do you prove that wealth is ill gotten when the person to provide the evidence for that is the accused?

-Africa has got to accept the fact that the west is not coming to make any remunerations for past sins.
+Africa has also got to accept the fact that the west is not coming to make any remunerations for past sins.
 They already prayed to God and their sins have been forgiven :).
 People are moving on to face the many other challenges that confronts them.
 Minimum wage, high cost of education, health care and the list is long.
 Why would anyone worry about some African country ruled by a dictator?
 Why would anyone care about poor education in Africa with vast resources when they are struggling with high tuition fees?
-The first step in solving a problem is to first own it.
+First step in solving a problem is first owning it.

-When people begin to own their problems, solutions won’t be far off.
+Let Africans begin by owning their problems and solutions won’t be far off.

 Africans largely fail themselves when they do not to take ownership and responsibility of their problems.
 You would think in the absence of the west with its own domestic problems not coming to their aid, these African countries would bring into effect policies they have already enacted and abide by them to pull them out of poverty.
 Unfortunately, that is hardly the case.

-These countries are neck-deep in corruption, nepotism, selfishness and these have taken a form of endemic illness.
-Generations come and go and very little progress is made.
+These countries are ravaged by corruption, nepotism, selfishness and these have taken a form of endemic illness.
+Generations come and go and barely significant changes are made.
 With so much potential and little foresight in making progress, these regions seem stuck in a perpetual struggle for survival.

-Not surprisingly many have turned to religion for a glimmer of hope.
-Religion has so transformed the region that people have become slaves even to religion.
+Not surprisingly, many have turned to religion for a glimmer of hope.
+Religion which has so transformed the region that people have become slaves even to religion.
 People anticipate some kind of miracle that is always hoped for, but is never coming to pull them out of their misery.
 Some have already resigned themselves to the fact that the west is so far ahead that Africa could never catch up.
-The Chinese have done it and so have South Koreans, through sound policies and dedicated hardwork.
+The Chinese have done it and so has South Korea through sound policies and dedicated hardwork.
 All is not lost yet for this beautiful African continent.